Nathan2041/vite-ts-template/README.md

 If you do not have homebrew, do this https://treehouse.github.io/installation-guides/mac/homebrew.
 For this, you need XCode.
 If you do not have XCode, install this https://apps.apple.com/us/app/xcode/id497799835?ls=1&mt=12

+Run these commands in the terminal once you installed Node.js

 npm i -D vite typescript @types/node